-Engineering World Health is offering a new, free virtual Summer Institute program that will bring together groups of students from Scandinavia and Nepal.
-The course will focus on low-resource design and engineering for healthcare in an international setting.
-Participants will work in international teams.
+In the summer of 2020, Engineering World Health offered a new, free virtual Summer Institute program that brought together groups of students from the U.S., Scandinavia, and Nepal.
+The course focused on low-resource design and engineering for healthcare in an international setting.
+Participants worked in international teams.

 The program is supported by a generous donor who has long supported our work in Nepal, Flemming Topsøe.

-Students from the Nordic 5 Tech Alliance and Nepal will have the opportunity to work and learn together remotely throughout this course.
-Material will be taught by Professor Deborah Walter of the Rose Hulman Institute of Technology.
-The course will cover concepts for biomedical design, collaboration, ethics, and entrepreneurship as these topics relate to engineering for low-resource environments.
-Students will work independently through self-directed learning modules as well as collaborate virtually in groups to further develop design ideas and exchange knowledge.
-Teams will also be assigned a program mentor from Denmark, Nepal, or the U.S. with significant engineering background and experience in low-resource hospitals to help them throughout this process.
+Students from the Nordic 5 Tech Alliance and Nepal had the opportunity to work and learn together remotely throughout this course.
+Material was taught by Professor Deborah Walter of the Rose Hulman Institute of Technology.
+The course covered concepts for biomedical design, collaboration, ethics, and entrepreneurship as these topics relate to engineering for low-resource environments.
+Students worked independently through self-directed learning modules as well as collaborated virtually in groups to further develop design ideas and exchange knowledge.
+Teams were also assigned a program mentor from Denmark, Nepal, or the U.S. with significant engineering background and experience in low-resource hospitals to help them throughout this process.

-Dates: The course will run on a six week timeline, starting July 13 and ending August 21.
+Dates: The course ran on a six week timeline, starting July 13 and ending August 21.

 Students can expect to spend 2-4 hours per week on independent work and should plan to virtually meet with their groups twice per week throughout the program.

 Criteria: Participants must be a student or recent graduate of a university in Nepal or one of the Nordic 5 Tech Alliance universities.

 At the end of the course, students will receive a certificate of completion.
 On request, EWH will gladly provide summary materials to present to your home university in support of any independent study credit you may seek.Sign-ups are now closed.
 Thank you everyone for your enthusiastic response to this program!
 Check out the design teams' final projects here.